60 AWESOME Things To Do in Jasper (2024 Travel Guide)

 Jasper Skytram

-Built in 1964, the Jasper Skytram is the highest and longest tram in Canada.
+Built in 1964, the Jasper Skytram is Canada’s highest and longest tram.
 With a starting elevation of over 4,000 feet, the 10-minute trip to the top in the enclosed gondola will take you to over 7,500 feet, where you’ll be surrounded by magnificent views of the largely undisturbed Canadian Rockies, the town of Jasper, and the Athabasca River.

-During the ride your tram conductor will point out landmarks and teach you about the area’s geology, history, and wildlife.
-Open from April until October, remember to dress accordingly, and bring a hat and mittens as the weather here can change quickly at the top.
+During the ride, your tram conductor will point out landmarks and teach you about the area’s geology, history, and wildlife.
+The tram is open from March until October.
+Remember to dress accordingly and bring a hat and jacket, as the weather can change quickly at the top, even in the summer.

 Hike to Whistlers Summit